arthur7373/linux-training/level3/3-0-1-Cockpit.md

 ```

 And if so, try access with web browser:
-(you need to ignore security warning since the SSL certificate is self-signed)
+(you need to ignore security warning, since the SSL certificate is self-signed)

 `https://[ipaddress]:9090`